Include it when

 This category is about making work survive beyond one prompt.
 These tools help agents remember tasks, claim work, hand off context, recover after restarts, and coordinate across channels or workers.

 This pattern turns work into durable, dependency-aware state that an agent can query and update.
 Beads is a public example: a distributed graph issue tracker for AI agents with ready-task detection, claiming, JSON output, and MCP integration.
+It is still a niche open-source project rather than a mainstream default.

 Stack fit: executable tool, memory substrate, workflow state.
 License: MIT.

 This pattern coordinates multiple agents across projects and leaves a durable trail of claims, handoffs, hooks, watchdogs, and merge queues.
 Gas Town is a public example of this shape.
+It is a small open-source project, not a common default.

 Stack fit: orchestration, host-adjacent workflow manager, governance.
 License: MIT.

 This pattern runs a long-lived assistant across local devices, channels, skills, toolsets, routing, apps, and sandbox options.
 OpenClaw is a public example according to its README.
+It looks early-stage rather than widely adopted.

 Stack fit: persistent assistant, gateway, host, tools, skills, orchestration.
 License: MIT.

 This pattern combines a terminal interface, messaging gateway, skill creation, persistent memory, scheduling, subagents, protocol integration, and multiple execution backends.
 Hermes Agent is a public example according to its README.
+It looks research-adjacent and early-stage rather than mainstream.

 Stack fit: persistent agent system, CLI host, memory, skills, scheduling.
 License: MIT.